 The Series 51 Municipal Securities Limited Principal exam is another MSRB test.
 If you want to directly manage municipal securities dealers and associated persons, you must have a Series 51.

 The Series 7 license is a FINRA license for those who buy and sell municipal securities for customers of brokerages.
 It has its own, separate exams and qualifications.

 A Series 6 license is another FINRA license for investment professionals who sell mutual funds, variable annuities and insurance.
 However, this license also authorizes the selling and purchasing of municipal fund securities.

 You must have a Series 53 before you can oversee the municipal securities activities of a brokerage or other financial institution.
 But earning one requires passing the Series 53 exam that tests knowledge about supervising the underwriting, trading, buying and selling of municipal securities.

 - If you’re thinking about adding municipal securities to your portfolio, consider consulting a financial advisor first.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you want to meet local advisors who can help you achieve your financial goals, start now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, start now.